 - Flour - keftedes are traditionally dredged in flour before frying.
 This helps produce a beautiful, crisp crust.

-Place the bread in a bowl of water and allow it to soak for a few seconds (make sure it’s fully submerged).
-Using your hands, squeeze the excess water out of the bread.
-Place in the food processor.
+Place the bread in a bowl of water and allow it to soak for a few seconds (make sure it’s fully submerged)

-Along with the soaked bread, add the onion, parsley and mint and mix until a soft paste forms.
+long with the soaked bread, add the onion, parsley and mint and mix until a soft paste forms

-In a separate bowl combine the ground meat, the bread paste, egg, garlic, olive oil and ouzo (if using).
-Using your hands, mix all the ingredients together until well combined.
-Make sure the keftedes mixture is homogenous.
+Combine the ground meat, the bread paste, egg, garlic, olive oil and ouzo (if using).
+Using your hands, mix all the ingredients together until well combined

 Heat the olive oil in a fry pan on a medium heat and shallow fry the keftedes until browned all over (this should take approx. 5-10 minutes).